-We use our engineering expertise to develop tailored technological and business solutions to meet the current and future requirements of our customers and markets and to satisfy the demand for “more” in a “better” way.
-We do this in many areas with our technologies, materials, industrial processes and services, both in industrialized countries and in emerging markets.
-We want to create value for – and with – our customers and gain a clear competitive edge.
+We use our engineering expertise and materials capabilities to develop tailored technological and competitive solutions to meet the current and future requirements of our customers and markets and to satisfy the demand for “more” in a “better” way.
+We do this in many areas with our technologies, industrial processes, materials, and services, both in industrialized countries and in emerging markets.
+A key role is played by our brand and our brand promise summed up in our slogan “engineering.tomorrow.together.”

-Source: Annual Report 2016/2017, p.
-35-37
+Source: Annual Report 2017/2018, p.
+34-36